President & Director

 Fay is a frequent author and commentator on trends in philanthropy.
 Her publications include several Stanford Social Innovation Review (SSIR) articles including, “Time for a Three-Legged Measurement Stool,” about balancing monitoring and evaluation with feedback from community members at the heart of our work; “How Philanthropic Collaborations Succeed and Why they Fail,” on the value of funders working together on intractable problems but also some of the pitfalls in doing so; “The Artful Juggler,” on what it takes to be a successful foundation CEO; and “Listening to Those Who Matter Most, the Beneficiaries.”

-Fay serves on the board of The Center for Effective Philanthropy and the Van Leer Group.
+Fay serves on the board of The Center for Effective Philanthropy and the Van Leer Foundation as a trustee.
 She is the board chair for the Van Leer Jerusalem Institute and serves on the Executive Committee for the Metro Atlanta Chamber of Commerce.
+Fay is also a member of several organizations such as the Atlanta Committee for Progress and the International Women’s Forum of Georgia.
+In 2022, Fay was named one of nine most influential people in Atlanta by Axios Atlanta and was admitted to the Leadership Atlanta class of 2023.

 Fay holds two bachelor’s degrees in Middle Eastern Studies and Rhetoric, with high honors, from the University of California, Berkeley, and a master’s degree in City Planning from the Massachusetts Institute of Technology.